coinbase/smart-wallet-permissions/docs/diagrams/offchain/prepareCalls+sendCalls.md

 ## Prepare Calls and Send Pre-Signed Calls

 General flow for sending user operations with a Wallet Server.
-Supports server signers and our own Wallet A (see [sendCalls+permissionsContext](./sendCalls+permissionsContext.md)).
+Supports server signers and our own Wallet A (see [sendCalls+permissionsContext](./sendCalls+permissionsContext.md)). ## <-- broken link

 ```mermaid
 sequenceDiagram